Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 • A secure online space to write and save your responses

-• The ability to revisit and revise your writing indefinitely
+• The ability to revisit and revise your writing any time

-This is a self-paced program with no live components or interaction with the creators.
-This makes it more accessible and affordable than many other personal development programs, but it requires self-motivation.
+This is fully self-paced with no live components or interaction with the creators.
+That makes it more accessible and affordable than most personal development programs, but it does require self-motivation.

-• People at transition points: Those going through major life changes (graduating, changing careers, ending relationships, etc.) find the structured reflection particularly helpful for clarity.
+• People at transition points: Major life changes (career shifts, ending relationships, finishing school) make the structured reflection especially valuable for finding clarity.

-• Those seeking direction: If you feel lost or uncertain about your path, the Future Authoring program can be especially valuable for priorities and direction.
+• Those seeking direction: If a client feels lost or uncertain about their path, Future Authoring can be genuinely clarifying for priorities and next steps.

-• Those processing difficult experiences: Not a replacement for therapy, but the Past Authoring program can help make sense of tough life events in a constructive way.
+• People processing difficult experiences: Not a therapy replacement.
+Past Authoring can help make sense of tough events in a constructive way, especially when paired with coaching support.

 Here are some real-life reviews of this program: